nchertcoff/minesweeper/README.md

-# Notes and decisions taken
+# Notes and decisions to take

 The app is develop using Java, Spring boot, JPA and connects to a Postresql database